Utsira/Soda/README.md

 + `x`,`y`,`w`,`h` - float.
 Position and dimensions of element, defined relative to the parent, or to the viewable screen if there is no parent, according to 3 rules:
   1. if x,y,w, or h are positive integers, they behave as normal coordinates in rectMode CORNER (ie pixels from the origin)
   2. if x,y,w,or h are floating point between 0 and 1, they describe proportions in CENTER mode (x,y 0.5 is centred)
   3. if x,y,w, or h are negative, they describe distance in pixels from the TOP or RIGHT edge, as in CORNERS mode (ie, w,h become x2,y2 rather than width and height). if x and y are negative, they also behave the same way as w,h, describing the distance between the TOP/RIGHT edge of the parent, and the TOP/RIGHT edge of the child (they also become x2, y2).
+How do you fix an element to the top or right edge (or, how do you write -0)?
+Use -0.001

   the above 3 rules can be mixed together in one definition. eg a button fixed to the bottom right corner of its parent with a 20 pixel border, with a variable width of a quarter of its parent's width, and a fixed height of 40 pixels, would be: x = -20, y = 20, w = 0.25, h = 40.